AlexPaar/alexpaar.github.io/_pages/resume.md

 featured_image: /images/AlexPaar1729x1729.jpg
 ---

+### Microsoft Official Curriculum

+**July 2001** Berlin.
+Completed the requirements to be recognized as a [Microsoft Certified Trainer](/images/blog/microsoft-official-curriculum/mct.jpg).

+**October 1999** Kassel, Hannover.
+Completed the requirements to be recognized as a [Microsoft Certified Systems Engineer](/images/blog/microsoft-official-curriculum/mcse.jpg).

+**December 1998** Kassel, Hannover.
+Completed the requirements to be recognized as a [Microsoft Certified Professional](/images/blog/microsoft-official-curriculum/mcp.jpg).

+**July 1998** Kassel, Frankfurt.
+Passed the qualifying exam [Networking Essentials](/images/blog/microsoft-official-curriculum/networking-essentials.jpg) and became a participant of the sponsored Microsoft Campus Program.

 ### Collegiate Work Experience

 **2002-2008** [Institute for Program Structures and Data Organization (IPD)](http://wwwipd.ira.uka.de/) at [Universität Karlsruhe (TH)](http://www.uni-karlsruhe.de/).
 As a research assistant I initiated and conducted an [ACM ICPC](http://icpc.baylor.edu/) programming lab, lead graduate level seminars on software and ontology engineering topics, and assisted in teaching a graduate software engineering course.